ranushka-lakmal/ranushka-lakmal/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Android
-- 👯 I’m looking to collaborate IOS
+- 👯 I’m looking to collaborate OBJECTIVE-C
-- 🤔 I’m looking for help with GeeK
 - 😄 Pronouns: GeekBash